wangeditor-team/wangEditor-v5-doc/docs/en/guide/for-frame.md

 ### Async set content

-For instance, you may async set content after ajax. **You can not change `defaultContent` directly, but async-render the component**.
+For instance, you may async set content after ajax. **You can not change `defaultContent` or `defaultHtml` directly, but async-render the component**.

 Add a `data` property `isEditorShow: false`, set `true` when ajax done.